kovta/moorea/backend/MOOREA_PRIVACY_POLICY.md

 ### 10.3 Pinterest API Data Transfers
 When using Pinterest integration:
-- **No Pinterest Data Storage**: We do not store Pinterest content data, only URLs and attribution metadata
+- **NO Pinterest Data Storage**: We do NOT store any Pinterest data - no URLs, no metadata, no content
-- **API Calls Only**: We call Pinterest API each time we need content, following Pinterest's "no storage" requirement
+- **API Calls Only**: We call Pinterest API each time we need content, following Pinterest's strict "no storage" requirement
-- **Attribution Metadata**: Only Pinterest pin URLs, board names, and user display names are stored for attribution
+- **Temporary Use Only**: Pinterest data exists only in-memory during active moodboard generation
+- **No Persistence**: Pinterest data is discarded immediately after use - nothing is saved to database, cache, or any storage
 - **No Content Transfer**: Pinterest images and content remain hosted by Pinterest and are not transferred to our servers
+- **Saved Moodboards**: Pinterest images are excluded from saved moodboards to maintain compliance

 ### 10.4 Your Rights Regarding Transfers
 You have the right to: